Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 may also be used.
 The ingest source then issues a POST
 to test that the [=media processing entity=] is listening.
-This POST contains the [=moov=] + [=ftyp=] box (the init fragment or [=CMAF Header=].
+This POST contains the [=moov=] + [=ftyp=] box (the init fragment or [=CMAF Header=] or could be empty.
 In case this is succesfull this is followed by the rest of the fragments in the [=CMAFstream=].
 At the end of the session, for tear down the source can send an empty [=mfra=] box to close the connection.
 This is then followed with a zero length